MicrosoftDocs/entra-docs/docs/identity/app-proxy/scripts/powershell-get-all-app-proxy-apps-by-connector-group.md

 # Get all application proxy apps and list by connector group

-This PowerShell script example lists information about all Microsoft Entra application proxy Connector groups with the assigned applications.
+This PowerShell script example lists information about all Microsoft Entra application proxy connector groups with the assigned applications.

 [!INCLUDE [quickstarts-free-trial-note](~/../azure-docs-pr/includes/quickstarts-free-trial-note.md)]